synw/django-mqueue/docs/usage/registered_models.rst

 .. highlight:: python

 Models can be registered.
-They will be automaticaly monitored.
+They will be automatically monitored.

 Autoregister a model
 ^^^^^^^^^^^^^^^^^^^^